Avtury

 Avtury (Автуры; Эвтара, Evtara) is a rural locality (a selo) in Shalinsky District of the Chechen Republic, Russia, located on the Khulkhulau River, 6 km east of Shali.
 Population:

 It was supposedly founded in the 14th century, soon after the area was abandoned by the Mongols and Tatars.
 During the Caucasian War, Avtury was a combat area between Imam Shamil and the Russian troops.

+The locality is noted for being the alleged birthplace of Abdulkhakim Ismailov.
+He was a Soviet soldier who was identified as one of the two men in the 1945 photograph Raising a Flag over the Reichstag.